Delayed Hawkes birth-death processes: Transform analysis and heavy-tailed asymptotics

 \subsection{Heavy-tailed asymptotics}

-In this section we specify the non-Markovian model from section \ref{non-markov} to the one-dimensional delayed Hawkes case, so that the randomness in the excitation function is of the form $h_{J,\omega}(\cdot)=B_\omega h(\cdot-J)\mathbf1\{\cdot>J\}$.
-We then aim to show that if the marks $B_\omega$ are heavy-tailed -- in the sense of being regularly varying -- the queueing process will be so as well.
-Our proof uses (\ref{jointtansform to clustertransform}) and fixed-point equation for the transform, (\ref{defphij}).
+In this subsection, we specify the non-Markovian model from Section~\ref{non-markov} to the one-dimensional delayed Hawkes case, so that the randomness in the excitation function is of the form $h_{J,\omega}(\cdot)=B_\omega h(\cdot-J)\mathbf1\{\cdot>J\}$.
+We show that if the marks $B_\omega$ are heavy-tailed --- in the sense of being regularly varying --- the birth-death process will be so as well.
+Our proof uses \eqref{jointtansform to clustertransform} and the fixed-point equation for the transform, \eqref{defphij}.